2023 Rotating Carseats Comparison: Find Your Best Match

 Cons: The rear-facing installation isn’t intuitive and it’s possible to make critical mistakes if you aren’t following the directions; in its upper headrest positions the top part of the cover doesn’t completely extend down to reach the bottom part of the cover, leaving a gap of about 2″ of uncovered plastic which some kids may notice; the back padding can bunch up if the caregiver isn’t careful when adjusting the headrest position up and down; must re-install City Turn when transitioning to forward-facing.

 Best For: The City Turn is designed to bring a child closer to a caregiver when rotated and it can be used rear-facing up to 50 lbs. or 49″ which makes it an excellent option for extended rear-facing; however, the seat does not rotate in forward-facing mode.
 City Turn may be best for caregivers interested in rear-facing beyond 40 lbs.
-It’s also a great option for someone who needs to load/unload their rear-facing child in a more accessible, extended position, closer to them.
+It’s also a great option for someone who needs to load/unload their rear-facing child in a more accessible, extended position – closer to them.
 Moisture-wicking, temperature-controlling fabric is a nice touch for kiddos who get hot in rear-facing carseats.

 Comments: Baby Jogger is a premium brand and the City Turn is a premium rotating carseat that functions exceptionally well.
 However, it’s also the second most expensive seat in this comparison.
 This is strictly a harnessed car seat that cannot be used as a booster.
 While we don’t buy into the hype of “All-in-One” carseats because we understand that they won’t be the only car seat your kid will ever need (despite the marketing that tries to convince you otherwise), it’s worth noting that this seat does not transition into a booster despite being one of the most expensive seats on this list.
-Also, as we have mentioned previously, when the City Turn is installed forward-facing it cannot be rotated.
+Also, as we have mentioned already, when the City Turn is installed forward-facing it cannot be rotated.

 Cybex Sirona S